reineimi/va2/README.md

 ![image](https://github.com/reineimi/va2/assets/109428665/c85af16e-10e6-4d29-9e72-ae69bf6de56b)

 # Configuration
+Create a new folder called `va2.reineimi` in the `./httpd` directory of your Apache version, then put the contents of this application inside of that folder;

-Change your host **username** and **paths** in the following files (the paths in the example below are genuine for Arch Linux and doesn't have to be changed on those OS distributions):
+Change your host **username** and **paths** in the following files:
+> (the paths in the examples below are genuine for Arch Linux and doesn't have to be changed on those OS distributions)

 `httpd.conf`
 ```conf